 How to get there: https://goo.gl/maps/pEdauyhy7Eo

-In the first half of September is celebrated the fair in the white village of Mijas in honour of its patron saint, Virgen de la Peña, with an extensive program of cultural, sporting, musical and festive activities.
-The day of the patron is September 8.
+In the first fortnight of September the fair is celebrated in the white village of Mijas in honour of its patron saint, the Virgen de la Peña with a wide program of cultural, sporting, musical and festive activities.
+The patron’s day is September 8.

 Where: Mijas Pueblo